 Does taking citalopram or escitalopram increase the chance of birth defects?

-Does taking citalopram or escitalopram in pregnancy increase the chance of other pregnancy related problems?
+Does taking citalopram or escitalopram in pregnancy increase the chance of other pregnancy-related problems?

 I need to take citalopram or escitalopram throughout my entire pregnancy.
-Will it cause withdrawal symptoms in my baby after birth?
+Will it cause symptoms in my baby after birth?

 Does taking citalopram or escitalopram in pregnancy affect future behavior or learning for the child?